 - Get your money!

 Since we do so transactions every year, we already have a title and escrow company all lined up and ready to go.
-Once we open escrow, our escrow company will request a preliminary title report so that we can find all of the information on the property.
+Once we, the cash buyer, open escrow, our escrow company will request a preliminary title report so that we can find all of the information on the property.
 The nice part is that there’s really not too much you need to worry about in this process – you pretty much just sit back and wait for title to do their job.